fearlessgeekmedia/DistroGUI/README.md

 - Error checking with container creation
 - Figure out why, on occation, it doesn't list all Distrobox containers.
 - Fix the error in the shortcut where it's telling you the wrong version number.
+- Make it possible to export applications and binaries via the GUI
 - *Will be updated as I find other issues*